carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ## About This Handbook

 The Subcommunity Leaders Handbook is designed to support the Carpentries community members who serve as Subcommunity Leaders.
 The Carpentries Community Engagement Team maintains it.
-If you believe anything needs to be added or updated here, or if you would like to provide feedback on the content, please email the Community Engagement Team at [community@carpentries.org](mailto:community@carpentries.org) or open an issue on the [source repository of this handbook](https://github.com/carpentries/docs.carpentries.org).
+If you believe anything needs to be added or updated here, please email the Community Engagement Team at community@carpentries.org or open an issue on the [source repository of this handbook](https://github.com/carpentries/docs.carpentries.org).
 If you are unfamiliar with any of the terms used in this handbook, please refer to our [Glossary of terms](https://docs.carpentries.org/resources/general/glossary.html).

 ## Introduction